Award Winning Cyber Security for SMEs

 We apply threat hunting methods such as Honeytokens, Baselining, IOC based Hunting and Malware and Ransomware Remnants Hunting.
 We hunt out specifically target threats to your industry to help accurate locate and stop before a compromise or breach happens.

 We receive the latest threat intelligence through our sources, as this intel comes into our SOC we compile these indicators of compromise and scan your network for these IOC’s.
-We report back to our customers with this information and initiate Incident Response to contain and eradicate these threats.
+This allows us to report back to our customers with this information and initiate Incident Response to contain and eradicate these threats.

 Any remnants left over from previous cases of malware or ransomware are also related to IOC hunting, Older artefacts can be gathered from endpoints.
-This may lead to the root cause of how and why a compromise happened in the past.
+However, this may lead to the root cause of how and why a compromise happened in the past.